 - the difficulty of obtaining satisfactory evidence - This condition includes circumstances where all the information required is not available despite the best efforts and co-operation of the parties.
 It does not include circumstances resulting from a lack of co-operation by the parties involved, since other remedies exist for this problem;

 - any other circumstances which make it unusually difficult to make a decision - This last condition is intended to allow the President sufficient discretion to extend investigations in extraordinary cases not covered by any of the prior conditions.

 The decision to extend an investigation under the Act is based on a consideration of the facts and circumstances in the individual case at hand.
 However, in no case does the President extend an investigation solely for reasons of administrative convenience.
 A decision to extend an investigation is made only where it is in the best overall interest of all parties involved in the investigation.

 A final consideration in the decision whether to extend an investigation is the length of the additional time required.
 Although SIMA provides for an extension of 45 days, this full period may not always be required.
 Thus, granting an extension does not necessarily mean that the preliminary investigation will be prolonged to the full 135 days.

-SIMA provides that a dumping or subsidy investigation is to be terminated where there is no dumping or subsidizing, the margin of dumping or amount of subsidy is insignificant, the actual and potential volume of dumped or subsidized goods is negligible, or the Tribunal concludes that the evidence does not disclose a reasonable indication of injury.
+SIMA provides that a dumping or subsidy investigation is to be terminated if the actual and potential volume of goods is negligible or the Tribunal concludes that the evidence does not disclose a reasonable indication of injury.